...1906... At Newport, Rhode Island the low temperatuere dipped to 47 degrees, breaking the previous record of 50 degrees set in 1893.

 ...1975...
 Strong winds reduced visibilities to near zero in blowing dust resulting in a 22-car chain reaction accident on Interstate 10 near Toltec AZ.
 Two persons were killed, and 14 others were injured.

 ...1987...
 Thunderstorms over the Southern and Middle Atlantic Coast States drenched Charleston SC with 5.50 inches of rain, and a total of 13.50 inches in two days, flooding homes, and leaving roads and bridges under water.
 (The National Weather Summary) A tropical storm which formed off the South Atlantic coast was responsible for torrential rains over coastal regions of South Carolina.
 Between the 30th of August and the 8th of September, Charleston SC received 18.44 inches of rain.
 The heavy rains caused extensive flooding around the city of Charleston, seriously damaged cotton crops in the eastern part of the state, and resulted in an unusually high number of mosquitoes.

 ...1988...
+The barometric pressure dipped to 29.15 inches of mercury on this day at Newport, Rhode Island, breaking the old record of 29.44 inches set back in 1966.
 Five days of heavy rain commenced in west central Florida.
 Up to 20 inches of rain in four days resulted in extensive urban flooding, and evacuation of 1000 homes.
 Flooding claimed four lives, and caused more than five million dollars property damage.

 ...1989...
 Thunderstorms produced six to ten inches of rain in south central Kansas between 6 AM and Noon.
 Serious flooding was reported around Wichita, with water four feet deep along some roads.
 A cold front crossing the Northern High Plains Region produced wind gusts to 63 mph at Sheridan WY.